Last updated on September 16th, 2019

-In a complete reversal from New Years’ Eves past, where we’ve raced against the clock to mix drinks for the hourly toast to the new year in each time zone and scoop hot food into serving dishes—I was roasting chickens three hours before midnight last year—our party-throwing foursome was eerily on the ball with our deadlines this time around.
+In a complete reversal from New Years’ Eves past, where we’ve raced against the clock to mix drinks for the hourly toast to the new year in each time zone and scoop food into serving dishes, our party-throwing foursome was eerily on the ball with deadlines this time around.

 Katy Perry and Russell Brand Kyra Sedgwick and Kevin Bacon.)

-I’ll feature more of the original recipes in the menu below throughout the year on Good.
-Food.
-Stories.; meanwhile, why don’t you resolve to give Brussels sprouts a try with the recipe below?
+If you haven’t set a resolution for the new year, why don’t you pledge to give Brussels sprouts a try with the recipe below?
 After all, if the Mayans are right, this might be your last chance to learn to love them.

 - 1/4 cup olive oil